ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 Artefact Naming
 ===============

-In additon to the semantic versioning scheme, when publishing artefacts to the repositories, the naming  conventions for the artefact must be adhered to (also detailed in `ADR-25 - Software naming conventions <https://confluence.skatelescope.org/display/SWSI/ADR-25+General+software+naming+convention>`_).
+In addition to the semantic versioning scheme, when publishing artefacts to the repositories, the naming  conventions for the artefact must be adhered to (also detailed in `ADR-25 - Software naming conventions <https://confluence.skatelescope.org/display/SWSI/ADR-25+General+software+naming+convention>`_).
 The general rules are:

 * Prefix the artefact with the namespace'd name of the GitLab repository that holds the source code
 * Name the artefact after it's core function